ErikEJ/SqlCeToolbox/README.md

 (Or just install from Tools, Extensions and Updates in Visual Studio)

-You can download a .zip file with the [latest build of the master branch from AppVeyor](https://ci.appveyor.com/api/projects/ErikEJ/SqlCeToolbox/artifacts/src/GUI/SqlCe35Toolbox/bin/x86/Release/SqlCeToolbox.vsix?branch=master)
+You can download a .zip file with the [latest build of the master branch from AppVeyor](https://ci.appveyor.com/api/projects/ErikEJ/SqlCeToolbox/artifacts/src/GUI/SqlCe35Toolbox/bin/x86/Release/SqlCeToolbox.vsix?branch=master) - rename to .vsix when downloaded.

 Other downloads: [Standalone .exe for SQL Compact 4.0](http://sqlcetoolbox.codeplex.com/releases/view/104096) and [Standalone .exe for SQL Compact 3.5](http://sqlcetoolbox.codeplex.com/releases/view/104781)